 Rising fuel prices raise the single major threat to credit ratings of U.S. airports, which continue to pass through a “soft transition” to a stable outlook, according to a Fitch Ratings outlook issued Thursday.
 Consistently high fuel prices will increase airline fares and affect airline capacity decisions and habits of travelers, all of which carry impact on airport revenues, debt and eventually on credit ratings, says Seth Lehman, lead airports analyst.
 Thus far in 2011, traffic is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fuel Prices Cloud Outlook For U.S. Airport Credit Ratings".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fuel Prices Cloud Outlook For U.S. Airport Credit Ratings".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.